AlgoMystique/AlgoMystique/README.md

 ## About Me

-🎨  Passionate about generative art in coding. <br />
+🎨  Passionate coder <br />
-🌻  Focus on JavaScript and its related technologies. <br />
+🚀  Specializing in JavaScript and its ecosystem. <br />
-🦋  Attentive to details with a beginner's mindset.
-Curiosity as the top priority, always! <br />
+🦋  Detail-oriented, with curiosity and a beginner's mindset in every project! <br />

 ## My Current Tech Stack